 This response, left unchecked, creates a vicious cycle of pain as more blood flow is restricted to the contracted area.
 More signals are sent, and more muscles tighten to protect the growing epicenter of pain.
 What may have started as something small has now grown—that sweater gets more gnarled and bunchy.

-Myofascial release techniques (MFR) are designed to go in and smooth out those hard knots, returning the fascia to its normal fluid and adaptable self.
+Myofascial release (MFR) is designed to go in and smooth out those hard knots, returning the fascia to its normal fluid and adaptable self.

 But how?